ccrisc/jpmc-swe/README.md

 ### Project Structure & Preview

 The graph tracks the ratio between two stocks over time.
 Traders want to monitor the ratio of two stocks against a historical correlation with upper and lower bounds.
 This can help them determine a trading opportunity.
-Therefore we also want to make this graph plot the upper and lower bounds and show when they get crossed.
+Therefore the graph plots also the upper and lower bounds and show when they get crossed.